 Things To See & Do

 - Bradenton’s Village of the Arts: This vibrant arts community is home to rainbow coloured 1920s cottages, where locals have opened up their homes to offer anything from handmade crafts, to award winning food options.

 - TreeUmph!
 Adventure Course: Make like Tarzan and have an adrenaline-fuelled treetop adventure playing on a collection of ziplines, hanging nets, bungee swings and swinging logs.

-- The Bishop Museum of Science and Nature: See everything from the prehistoric age to now at the largest natural and cultural history museum on Florida’s Gulf Coast.
-Also visit the manatee rehabilitation centre, where the injured mammals are taken in to be cared for before being released.
+- The Bishop Museum of Science and Nature: See everything from the prehistoric age to present day at the largest natural and cultural history museum on Florida’s Gulf Coast.
+Check out the state of the art planetarium, or visit the manatee rehabilitation centre, where the injured mammals are taken in to be cared for before being released back to the wild.

 Food & Drink